Sustainability

 “Silver Certification” for Excellent Corporate Health

-In recognition of our efforts to improve the health promotion environment, we received the "Silver Certificate" for Excellent Corporate Health issued by the Federation of Health Insurance Associations in 2022, following on from 2020 and 2021.
+In recognition of efforts to improve the health promotion environment, SAPPORO FIELD MARKETING received the "Silver Certificate" for Excellent Corporate Health issued by the Federation of Health Insurance Associations in 2023, following on from 2020 to 2022.

 The entire company is working together to actively promote health management.